SolarLabyrinth/SolarLabyrinth/README.md

-Full Time Software Engineer that allegedly streams and makes games sometimes.
+Software dev that allegedly streams and makes games sometimes.